ashokjain001/LogAnalysis/README.md

  ```
  vagrant ssh.
  ```
- once logged into VM, cd into the vagrant/LogAnalysis and run the command below to load the data.
+ Once logged into VM, cd into the vagrant/LogAnalysis and run the command below to load the data.
 ```
-psql -d news -f newsdata.sql.
+psql -d news -f newsdata.sql
 ```
 ## Executing
 Run this code in vagrant terminal,